Shaileshpandao/DocAI/README.md

 # DocAI
-DocAi helps user to know the the diseases based on the symptons they are facing..
+DocAi helps user to Predict the the diseases based on the symptons they are facing..

 Users Simply have to input